 One hundred and fifteen people die each day due to an opioid overdose in the United States.
 Policymakers have tried many approaches to reduce this mortality rate, and researchers have been studying the effects of those policies.
 What have we learned so far?
 In this post, we examine recent research on policies aimed at reducing opioid abuse and opioid-related mortality.
 While the post does not, of course, summarize a comprehensive list of all the work researchers have done in this space, its aim is to highlight studies that measure the causal effect of recent policies on opioid abuse and mortality.

 As an overview, the research we look at suggests that limiting the supply of opioids while maintaining access to compassionate care for those who need the medication is a challenging balance to strike.
-The latest empirical evidence suggests that must-access Prescription Drug Monitoring Programs (PDMPs) can help restrict opioid prescriptions, thereby reducing opioid-related mortality and crime.
+The latest empirical evidence suggests that must-access Prescription Drug Monitoring Programs (PDMPs) can help restrict opioid prescriptions, thereby reducing mortality and crime stemming from prescription opioids, but may cause some users to substitute towards illicit opioids.
 Additionally, policies that increase the cost of opioids may be effective, though they also make pain relief more expensive for those who need it.

-We also examine two studies that suggest harm-reduction methods may improve some outcomes among those who are already addicted but at the cost of encouraging riskier opioid use.
+Harm-reduction methods have been shown to improve some outcomes among those who are already addicted, although two recent studies suggest that they may also encourage riskier opioid use.
 To mitigate unintended consequences, harm-reduction policies should be paired with broad access to substance abuse treatment and alternatives to pain management, including legalized marijuana for medical use.

 We describe this evidence in more detail below.